Goffredo Sommavilla

-Goffredo Sommavilla (Belluno, Italia, 21 July 1850 – Montevideo, 21 October 1944) was an Italian painter, mainly of genre themes.
+Goffredo Sommavilla (21 July 1850 – 21 October 1944) was an Italian painter, mainly of genre themes.

-He was born in Belluno, studied in the Accademia di Belle Arti in Venice.
+He was born in Belluno.
+His artistic training was at the Accademia di Belle Arti in Venice.
 He often painted intimate family scenes, including: Le gramolatrici di canapa at the 1881 Fine Art Exposition, Milan; Flowers of Autumn at the 1881 Exposition of Fine Arts, Milan; La merenda and Le Lavandaie at the 1881, Exposition of Fine Arts, Milan; La predica della suocera and The Beverage Hour at the 1887, Exposition of Fine Arts, Milan; Il venditore di giornali and Casa nel monti della Carinò at the 1890 Mostra of Turin.
 He moved in 1882 to Montevideo, Uruguay, where he remained until his death.
 He became a professor of painting in Montevideo, and among his contemporaries were Juan Manuel Blanes, Soneira, Diógenes Hequet, and Manuel Larravide.